 Notes on the text

-[Verse 2] his nose has been rubbed in the dirt To deter him from making a mess again, an old and discredited method of house-training a puppy or kitten.
+his nose has been rubbed in the dirt: to deter him from making a mess again, an old and discredited method of house-training a puppy or kitten.
 See “The Great Play Hunt” page 48 lines 7-9.

-[Verse 3] blacking in this context a tin or bottle containing a mixture for cleaning boots and shoes.
+blacking: in this context a tin or bottle containing a mixture for cleaning boots and shoes.
 There were polishes available commercially but some men made up their own.
-(In “The Last Term” in Stalky & Co. (p.
-231 lines 15-21) ‘Stalky’ quotes from Handley Cross by Robert Surtees (chapter XXXII) where champagne and apricot jam were highly recommended.)
+In “The Last Term” in Stalky & Co. (p.
+231 lines 15-21) ‘Stalky’ quotes from Handley Cross by Robert Surtees (chapter XXXII) where champagne and apricot jam were highly recommended.

-no heat in the midday sun see “Toby Dog” at page 98 line 25 earlier in this volume
+no heat in the midday sun: see “Toby Dog” at page 98 line 25 earlier in this volume

-wayside grass dogs can cure minor ailments by eating grass – see “Thy Servant a Dog”page 28 line 14.
+wayside grass: dogs can cure minor ailments by eating grass – see “Thy Servant a Dog” on page 28 line 14.